 Placement expectations

-Fashion is a leading industry in London, which requires students to get involved in everything from showroom activities, to business logistics – you must be willing to take part in all elements, including:
+An industry placement requires you to get involved in everything your field of focus has to offer – you must be willing to take part in all elements, including:

 - Welcome week and shadowing